-- In the Developer Center, click the File menu, and then click New.
+- 1. In the Developer Center, click the File menu, and then click New.
 The New File wizard appears. - 2.
 In the New File wizard, in the Categories tree, click Renderings. - 3.
-In the New File wizard, in the Templates list, click Sublayout, and then click Create.
-The Create Sublayout wizard appears. - 4.
-In the Create Sublayout wizard, for Name, enter a name for the sublayout, and then click Next.
-The Developer Center uses this name for both the sublayout definition item and the sublayout file. - 5.
-In the Create Sublayout wizard, click the item that will contain the sublayout definition item, and then click Next. - 6.
-In the Create Sublayout wizard, click the directory that will contain the sublayout file. - 7.
-In the Create Sublayout wizard, select Create Associated C# Code Files to create a code file for the sublayout. - 8.
+In the Templates list, click Sublayout, and then Click Create. - 4.
+For Name, enter a name for the sublayout, and then click Next.
+The Developer Center will use this name for both the sublayout definition item and the sublayout file. - 5.
+Click the item that will contain the sublayout definition item, and then click Next. - 6.
+Click the directory that will contain the sublayout file. - 7.
+Select the Create Associated C# Code Files checkbox to create a code file. - 8.
 Click Create.
-The sublayout appears in the Developer Center.
+The new sublayout appears in the Developer Center.